 But, if I say electrical assembly is more difficult, then why is the mechanical assembly paid more?

 Because of the reference I made to the IKEA assembly earlier.
 Mechanical assembly sometimes comes with a thousand DIFFERENT/UNIQUE part numbers that all need to go together.

-There are only so many gauges and lengths of wire, and most get run the same.
+There are only so many gauges and lengths of wire or cable, and most are routed the same direction.